-In the long run, the Group will continue to enhance its environmental management strategies regularly in monitoring and minimizing the environmental impacts brought by its businesses.
-As such, since previous year, we have set management and control targets by 2025 in reducing air pollutant emission, GHG emission, and waste production.
+In the long run, the Group will continue to enhance its environmental management strategies regularly in monitoring and minimising the environmental impacts brought by its businesses.
+As such, we have set management and control targets on an absolute basis by 2025 in reducing air pollutant emission, GHG emission, and waste production in 2022, with 2021 as the baseline year.
 We will review its progress and explore more opportunities to set diverse environmental protection goals.
 In the future, we will develop more specific quantitative environmental goals to nurture the environment and cherish natural resources.
 The Group will strive to achieve the targets by implementing appropriate measures in its operation.